Scholarships & Financing

 Management Center Innsbruck (MCI) - Ernst Mach Scholarship for studying at an Austrian university of applied sciences (Fachhochschule)

-To be eligible, you must complete your Learning Abroad exchange application for MCI on time.
-Learning Abroad will then nominate you to MCI and assist you with the preliminary application to MCI.
-Once you receive your MCI acceptance letter, you will then need to complete the “Ernst Mach Grant for studying at an Austrian university of applied sciences (Fachhochschule)” grant application.
+To be eligible, you must complete your Learning Abroad exchange application for MCI by February 1, 2021.
+Learning Abroad must then nominate you to MCI and you must complete your scholarship application by March 1, 2021.
+Once you receive your MCI acceptance letter, you will then be able to complete the “Ernst Mach Grant for studying at an Austrian university of applied sciences (Fachhochschule)” grant application.

 Please note that this is a grant offered by the Austrian government, not by MCI, and it is competitive.
 For questions about the application process, contact Learning Abroad.